- Republic of Georgia -

-For most of the Christian population of Georgia, the day was a celebration of Easter.
-But for the Muslim residents of the Pankisi Valley, they would be woken up pre-dawn by a family member, a door-to-door messenger, or a foreboding text message bearing news that the Georgian government was sending 200 special force troopers to the valley to protect the unprovoked facilities of the proposed Khadori 3 hydropower dam site, a construction project that the Pankisi residents had been peacefully but vociferously protesting.
+For the predominantly Orthodox population of Georgia, 21st April, 2019, was to be a celebration of Easter.
+But in the north of the country, the Muslim residents of the Pankisi Valley would be woken up pre-dawn by a family member, a door-to-door messenger, or a foreboding text message bearing news that the Georgian government was sending 200 special force troopers to the valley to protect the unprovoked facilities of the proposed Khadori 3 hydropower dam site, a construction project that the Pankisi residents had been peacefully but vociferously protesting.
 The Pankisi villagers gathered in increasing numbers to object to the presence of the special forces and demand that they leave the valley.
 But their protestations were denied.
 The events that unfolded that day are reminiscent of the parable of David and Goliath.

 - Selected Clips from the Day -

 Georgian riot policemen with body armor, shields, rubber shotguns and batons as they muster into formation outside the Khadori 3 hydropower dam construction site in Birkiani, Georgia.

 Pankisi residents observe as the Georgian police form up.

 With sticks and stones, other Pankisi villagers open up a second front and face off with heavily armed Georgian police reinforced with armored riot vehicles.

 Violence breaks out when the Georgian police reject the Pankisi residents' demand to leave Birkiani.